 Not every app has to be enormous and full of features like Photoshop or Word or Logic Pro.
 Sometimes all users need is just a simple, tiny app that does one thing right, really small in size, and doesn’t hog all the system resources.
 There are tons of these micro apps available for Mac, and this is my personal list of some of the best of them (in no particular order).

 This screen-shooting app from Evernote will help you capture anything on your screen, annotate it, and save the result to your Evernote account or as a standalone image.
-Skitch is now Mac only, and we’ve discussed it before.
+Skitch is now Mac only.

 This app will help you create and collect quick notes and sync them across all of your devices as well as the web-based app under one account.
 It doesn’t have all the bells and whistles of the mighty Evernote, but that’s exactly the point.